lgibelli/singularity-docs/index.rst

     $ sudo rm /usr/local/etc/bash_completion.d/singularity
     $ sudo rm /usr/local/man/man1/singularity.1

-| If you modified the system configuration directory, remove the file
+| If you modified the system configuration directory, remove the ``singularity.conf`` file
   there as well.
 | If you installed Singularity in a custom directory, you need only
   remove that directory to uninstall Singularity.
-For instance if you installed singularity with the option argument pair, you can remove Singularity like so:
+For instance if you installed singularity with the ``--prefix=/some/temp/dir`` option argument pair, you can remove Singularity like so:

 ::